Colleges by Location

 Beyond its academic and research excellence, the University of Alaska Fairbanks offers students a vibrant campus life.
 The university boasts various student clubs, organizations, and sports teams, providing ample opportunities for students to get involved and pursue their interests outside the classroom.
 Moreover, UAF is located in an incredible natural setting, surrounded by stunning landscapes and wildlife, offering students exceptional opportunities for outdoor activities such as hiking, skiing, and wildlife exploration.
 With its strong academic reputation, research opportunities, and unique location, UAF is an ideal institution for those interested in exploring and studying the Arctic region and its diverse ecosystems.

 University of Alaska Fairbanks is a public university located in Fairbanks, AK.
-Its campus spans 2,250 acres.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 66%.
-The freshman retention rate at University of Alaska Fairbanks is 69.7% and the six-year graduation rate is 41%.
+This school uses a semester-based calendar.
+It has an acceptance rate of 62%.
+The freshman retention rate at University of Alaska Fairbanks is 74.1% and the six-year graduation rate is 39%.

 Quick Facts